-Saturated fats are found principally in animal products, but also in coconut and palm oils.
+Saturated fats are found principally in animal products, but also in chocolate, coconut and palm oils.
 The term saturated means that all of the carbon atoms in the long chains of these fats, often described as the carbon backbone, are connected to each other with single bonds.

 When the carbon chains of these fats have all the hydrogen atoms they can hold, they are said to be saturated with hydrogen.
 These fats have high melting points and so are typically solid or nearly solid at room temperature (except for coconut and palm oils).
 This is critical to understanding the saturated fat MS connection.

 If one double bond is present between any two carbon atoms in a fat, that fat is monounsaturated.
 A typical example is oleic acid in olive oil.
 These fats have lower melting points and so are liquid at room temperature, but will solidify a little or go cloudy in the fridge.
 Monounsaturated fats are sometimes called omega-9 fats because the only double bond present in the backbone is at the ninth carbon from the omega end.